 ...

-The Uniform Hazardous Waste Manifest is a type of shipping paper that is required to accompany hazardous waste from the time it ships from the waste generator’s facility to the final destination.
-Manifest users have the option of using paper manifest forms or EPA’s electronic manifest system called e-Manifest.
+The Uniform Hazardous Waste Manifest is a federally required shipping document that must accompany hazardous waste from the point where it leaves the generator’s facility until it reaches the designated treatment, storage, or disposal facility (TSDF).
+The manifest provides cradle-to-grave tracking of hazardous waste and ensures accountability among all parties handling the waste.
+Manifest users may comply using paper manifest forms or EPA’s electronic manifest system (e-Manifest).

 Scope

-Anyone who handles the waste along the way must sign a copy of the manifest.
+Anyone who handles the hazardous waste including generators, transporters, and designated facilities must sign the manifest.

-The manifest is regulated by both EPA and the DOT.
-It contains detailed information on the type and quantity of the waste being shipped.
+The manifest is regulated jointly by EPA under RCRA and the U.S. Department of Transportation (DOT) as a hazardous materials shipping paper.
+It contains detailed information on the waste type, quantity, EPA waste codes, and handling parties.
 Each manifest has a unique 12-digit manifest tracking number.

-- Page 1: Designated facility to EPA’s e-Manifest system
+- Page 1 (Top Copy): Submitted by the designated facility to EPA’s e-Manifest system

 Regulatory citations